Why a 5.5" Octave?

 Statistically… probably.

-To reach a tenth on the standard keyboard, you need a handspan of 8.5 inches.
+To reach a tenth on the standard keyboard, you need a handspan of over 8.5 inches.

 But only: